Pratishtha33/Go/README.md

 # Employee Leave Management API

-The Employee Leave Management System API is a Go language HTTP API built using the GoFr framework.
+The Employee Leave Management API is a Go language HTTP API built using the GoFr framework.
 It provides endpoints for managing employee leaves, including operations such as creating a leave request, updating leave details, retrieving leave information, and deleting leave records.

 ## Prerequisites